Mel Courtney: Independent

 In August 1981 Courtney asked in a parliamentary question to the Minister of Statistics, Hugh Templeton, why work in the home was not considered work but "household duties", and also the person who carried out this work was not considered to be in an occupation or a job in the census.
 The Minister replied that this would be reflected in the next census.
+By bringing this issue to the debating chamber, Courtney helped elevate the contribution of in-the-home work from a privatised "duty" into a matter that has become one of extensive economic interest and discussion.

 In September 1981 Courtney introduced a private members' bill into parliament that enabled the Nelson based Cawthron Institute to widen its scope.
 It was an important milestone in the organisation's history paving the way for the trust "to enter joint ventures or develop its own manufacturing capability".
 The Government suspended standing orders to allow The Thomas Cawthron Trust Amendment Bill to be passed at a time when Government business normally took precedence.
 Neither the Government nor the Opposition opposed the Independent MP's bill.

 In October 1981 Courtney supported a motion in parliament that would allow a Social Credit MP to become a representative on the Electoral Boundaries Commission alongside the two major parties, Labour and National.
 However, "Labour members took a rare step and voted with the Government" blocking there being another party's voice on the commission.